eline-hendrikse/zenna-trading-bot/README.md

 General instructions:
 - Install Python and Python libraries
 - Add Binance, Telegram and SharePoint keys to apps/.env
 - Use Telegram to start and stop functionalities.
-Type /commands to see a full list of possible commands and select a specific command for examples.
+Type /commands to see a full list of possible commands and select a specific command for a ready-to-use example.

 # Results
 <img width="762" alt="Backtesting Results" src="https://github.com/user-attachments/assets/bad52503-69fe-4af7-90bf-475edf193984" />